EkriirkE/AndOTPcli/README.md

     Next refresh in 42...

-If you press the case-sensitive letter of the OTP item, you will be presented iwth a QR code to scan and import into another OTP app.
+If you press the case-sensitive number/letter of the OTP item, you will be presented with a QR code to scan and import into another OTP app.
  - This requires the local system package `qrencode` to be installed

 Press Ctrl-C to exit.